All Episodes

 So SUV did not want to go into reverse.

-SUV had a grievance with that operating room, that doctor, or somebody.
+SUV had a grievance with that operating room, that doctor or somebody.

-We haven't had one of these stories in a long time, of course, where the media reports and the opening sentences or a paragraph or the headline of the story that an SUV of its own volition, with its own heart, with its own mind, decides to crash or do something.
+We haven't had one of these stories in a long time, of course, where the media reports in the opening sentences or a paragraph or the headline of the story that an SUV of its own volition, with its own heart, with its own mind, decides to crash or do something.

 And yet the stories finally are back.